 The ossicles are susceptible to damage or destruction from a number of sources, such as infection, trauma or disease e.g. cholesteatoma.
 When this damage occurs their function is disrupted resulting in a hearing loss.

-An ossiculoplasty is a procedure that is designed to rebuild, reshape or replace the ossicles (often with a prosthesis) in an attempt to restore the function of the ear.
+An ossiculoplasty is a procedure that is designed to rebuild, reshape or replace the ossicles (often with a prosthesis) in an attempt to restore the function of the middle ear.

 Risk of general anaesthetic, pain, bleeding, infection, dizziness (vertigo), change in taste(damage to corda tympani), facial palsy (damage to facial nerve - temporary or permanent), CSF leak, damage to hearing (dead ear),